 There were a few discrepant cases found in the collected data.
 Some teachers perceived blended learning tools as a distraction for some students.
 Also, there were discrepancies in terms of how some teachers implemented blended learning; some only used it for homework assignments, as they preferred face-to-face instruction.
-I concluded that teachers' perceptions of blended learning tools influences how they implement blended learning and how often they implement blended learning in their classroom instruction.
+I concluded that teachers' perceptions of blended learning tools influences how they implement blended learning in their classroom instruction.